 - British Council | UK Council for International Student Affairs (UKCISA)

-Police Registration will be available in the University Centre on four days at the beginning of the academic year.
-Registration is required.
-For those not able to register during those 4 days, appointments can be made individually at the police station.
+For those nationals who require it Police Registration will be available in the University Centre on four days at the beginning of the academic year.
+For those not able to register during those four days, appointments can be made individually at the police station.

 Healthcare in the UK